melissa1126/ArduinoRoboticsSummer2017/HW2. note.md

 then random number appears
-the range of these number is between 200 and 400 there is no big differences between cover and uncover the LDR
+the range of these number is between 200 and 400 there is no big differences between cover and uncover the LDR cover blink fast and the number is lower